Providing essential energy services in extraordinary ways

 PPL takes very seriously the need to conduct all aspects of our business in compliance with all applicable laws and regulations and consistent with the company’s values.

 PPL reports all corporate lobbying-related activities and expenditures to appropriate state and federal agencies.
-Information on PPL’s current lobbying activities can be found in lobbying reports filed with the U.S. House, U.S. Senate, Kentucky Legislative Ethics Commission, Pennsylvania Department of State, Maryland State Ethics Commission, New Jersey Election Law Enforcement Commission and New York State Joint Commission on Public Ethics and will also be made available upon request.
+Information on PPL’s current lobbying activities can be found in lobbying reports filed with the U.S. House, U.S. Senate, Kentucky Legislative Ethics Commission and Pennsylvania Department of State and will also be made available upon request.

-PPL’s Government Relations Department is in regular communication with executive leadership and provides semi-annual reports to the Board on key issues and advocacy positions.
+PPL’s Public Affairs Department is in regular communication with executive leadership and provides semi-annual reports to the Board on key issues and advocacy positions.

 PPL belongs to various business and trade associations that engage generally in education and advocacy efforts on a number of industry and business-related issues.
 PPL reports dues or payments to trade associations not deductible under Section 162(e)(1) of the Internal Revenue Code in its lobbying filings, as required by state and federal laws.
-In 2015, the amounts reported totaled $418,634.22, including competitive supply-related associations of which PPL is no longer a member.
+In 2016, the amounts reported totaled $246,953.28.

-Listed below are the trade associations that received 2015 annual dues in excess of $50,000, including that portion of dues identified by each trade association as attributable to lobbying.
-Supply-related associations of which PPL is no longer a member are not included.
+Listed below are the trade associations that received 2016 annual dues in excess of $50,000, including that portion of dues identified by each trade association as attributable to lobbying.

 Political Action Committees (PACs)